benignware/parentscroll-fix/README.md

 parentscroll-fix
 ================

-This fix prevents scrolling of parent container in overflow elements on iOS and Android.
+This fix prevents scrolling of parent container in overflow elements on iOS6 and Android.

 Issue
 -----